samvicky-dev/intensecoin/ci/package-artifacts/README.txt

 synchronized to match the rest of the network.

 Windows:
- - double-click on start.bat
+ - double-click the daemon: intensecoind.exe
  - blockchain data is stored in: C:\Users\[USERNAME]\AppData\Roaming\intensecoin

 Linux or macOS:
  - open the terminal
  - change into the CLI archive directory: $ cd intensecoin-cli-archive-directory/
- - run the start script: $ ./start.sh
+ - run the daemon: $ ./intensecoind
  - blockchain data is stored in: ~/.intensecoin